Hattiesburg, MS (HBG)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-Hattiesburg, known as the “Hub City,” is the seat of Forrest County, though it sits in both Forrest and Lamar Counties.
-In 1882, William Hardy, pioneer lumberman and civil engineer, founded Hattiesburg in the fork of the Leaf and Bouie Rivers.
+Hattiesburg, known as the “Hub City,” is the seat of Forrest County, though it sits in both Forrest and Lamar counties.
+In 1882, William Hardy, pioneer lumberman and civil engineer, founded the community in the fork of the Leaf and Bouie rivers.
 Early settlers came from Georgia and the Carolinas, attracted by the vast areas of virgin pine timberlands.
 Hardy gave the city its name in honor of his wife, Hattie, when it was incorporated in 1884.
-The New Orleans and Northeastern Railroad, built from Meridian through to New Orleans, came through Hattiesburg in 1884.
+The New Orleans and Northeastern Railroad, built from Meridian, Mississippi, to New Orleans, came through Hattiesburg in 1884.
 Completion of the Gulf and Ship Island Railroad from Gulfport to Jackson, Mississippi, crossed through Hattiesburg in 1897, ushering in the region’s lumber boom.
 It was this crossing of the rail lines that first earned Hattiesburg the title of “Hub City.”

-In the twentieth century, the city benefited from the founding of Camp Shelby, two major hospitals, and, notably, the public University of Southern Mississippi where Brett Farve played his college football.
+In the 20th century, the city benefited from the founding of Camp Shelby, two major hospitals and the public University of Southern Mississippi where Brett Farve played college football.
 Hattiesburg is also home to William Carey University, a private, Baptist university.
 Hattiesburg is where Bernard Ebbers and a group of investors, meeting over dinner, first sketched out the idea for MCI/WorldCom after the breakup of AT&T.

 Station Building (with waiting room)